MikeCurleyCoosan/pands-weekly-tasks/README.md

 >At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
 >Have the program end if the current value is one.

+The above problem is known as the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), one of the most famous unsolved problems in mathematics.
+The conjecture asks whether repeating two simple arithmetic operations will eventually transfrom every positive integer into 1.

+The user is asked "Please enter a positive integer" to start, which will be stored in the variable number.
+A if statement is used to confirm that the user has actually entered a positive number.
+If the user has not entered a positive integer, the program will prompt the user "That is not a positive number, Please try again", and ask the user to "Please enter a positive number" again.

+Once a positive integer has being entered this will be appended to our list allNumber, as the start of our collatz series.

+A while statement is then used to complete either of the two mathematical calculations on the current number while the number is not equal to 1, and apend the new result to our list.
+The result will be stored in our variable number, and the program will continue until the result of the calculations in the if/else loop result in 1.

+When we reach 1 all the numbers in the list which make up our collatz conjecture for the number the user entered, will be printed to the screen, along with the message "You have reached one, that is the end of the series.
+Thank you for playing".

 ![Week4-tasks](Images/Week4-tasks.PNG)

 <details>